Cuneo: Volleyball

 There is an important volleyball club, Piemonte Volley who won 1 Italian Volleyball League, 3 CEV Cup, 2 CEV SuperCup, 4 Italian Volleyball Cup and 3 Italian Volleyball SuperCup.

 Football

 Associazione Calcio Cuneo 1905 (A.C.
 Cuneo 1905) who plays in the 3rd level of Italian football.

+Rugby

+Cuneo has also a Rugby Team called "Cuneo Pedona Rugby", currently playing in the National "Serie C" League.
+The team is playing in the Municipal Field of Madonna dell'Olmo.

 Cycling

 Many times stage of Giro d'Italia.
-In 2016, for the first time in the Giro history, the race arrived in Sant'Anna di Vinadio sanctuary, the highest sanctuary in Europe, 2035 m, and the day after, on May 29, the race started from Cuneo.
+In 2016, for the first time in the Giro history, the race arrived in Sant'Anna di Vinadio sanctuary, the highest sanctuary in Europe, 2035 m, and the day after, on 29 May, the race started from Cuneo.

 Since 1987 Cuneo has been the start and arrival point of the amateur international race "La Fausto Coppi".

+Transport

+The city is served by Cuneo International Airport which is located 20 km north of the city centre.
+However, the airport only provides routes to limited destinations, the nearest domestic and international airport is Turin Airport, located 129 km north east of Cuneo.
+Other nearby airports can also be received such as Nice Côte d'Azur Airport in France, located 136 km south west and Genoa Cristoforo Colombo Airport, located 142 km west of Cuneo.